jericson/jericson.github.io/_posts/2023-02-14-community_reservoir.md

 comments: true
 ---

-[This is the first of a regular series of articles about the College Confidential community.
-I'm writing them for an internal audience and this is a slightly edited version for an external audience.]

 I've [compared communities to hydroelectric dams](https://jlericson.com/2021/03/23/2021_CMX_report.html) in the sense that they're difficult to get started yet provide ongoing value if